Game-Theoretic Multiagent Reinforcement Learning: Deep Reinforcement Learning

 RL originates from an understanding of animal behaviour where animals use trial-and-error to reinforce beneficial behaviours, which they then perform more frequently.
 During its development, computational RL incorporated ideas such as optimal control theory and other findings from psychology that help mimic the way humans make decisions to maximise the long-term profit of decision-making tasks.
 As a result, RL methods can naturally be used to train a computer program (an agent) to a performance level comparable to that of a human on certain tasks.
-The earliest success of RL methods against human players can be traced back to the game of backgammon \citep{tesauro1995temporal}.
-More recently, the advancement of applying RL to solve sequential decision-making problems was marked by the remarkable success of the AlphaGo series \citep{silver2016mastering,silver2017mastering, silver2018general}, a self-taught RL agent that beats top professional players of the game GO, a game whose search space ($10^{761}$ possible games) is even greater than the number of atoms in the universe\footnote{There are an estimated $10^{82}$ atoms in the universe.
+The earliest success of RL methods against human players can be traced back to the game of backgammon \cite{tesauro1995temporal}.
+More recently, the advancement of applying RL to solve sequential decision-making problems was marked by the remarkable success of the AlphaGo series \cite{silver2016mastering,silver2017mastering, silver2018general}, a self-taught RL agent that beats top professional players of the game Go, a game whose search space ($10^{761}$ possible games) is even greater than the number of atoms in the universe\footnote{There are an estimated $10^{82}$ atoms in the universe.
 If one had one trillion computers, each processing one trillion states per second for one trillion years, one could only reach $10^{43}$ states.}.

-In fact, the majority of successful RL applications, such as those for the game GO\footnote{Arguably, AlphaGo can also be treated as a multi-agent technique if we consider the opponent in self-play as another agent.}, robotic control \citep{kober2013reinforcement}, and autonomous driving \citep{shalev2016safe}, naturally involve the participation of multiple AI agents, which probe into the realm of MARL.
-As we would expect, the significant progress achieved by single-agent RL methods -- marked by the 2016 success in GO -- foreshadowed the breakthroughs of multi-agent RL techniques in the following years.
+In fact, the majority of successful RL applications, such as those for the game Go\footnote{AlphaGo can also be treated as a multiagent technique if we consider the opponent in self-play as another agent.} and Stratego\cite{perolat2022mastering}, robotic control \cite{kober2013reinforcement}, and autonomous driving \cite{shalev2016safe}, naturally involve the participation of multiple AI agents, which probe into the realm of multiagent RL.